The standard 52-card pack is stripped of all cards below 7 to make a deck of 32 cards (7,8,9,10, J,Q,K,A)

 Because of the stripped deck, a flush beats a full house.
 Also, an ace may not be played low for a straight (that is, the hand A-7-8-9-10 is not a straight in Manila)

-Four of a Kind - This is the next highest hand.
-An example is four aces or four 3s.
+Four of a Kind - This is the next highest hand and consists of four cards of equal rank.

 Three of a Kind - This combination contains three cards of the same rank, and the other two cards each of a different rank, such as three jacks, a seven, and a four.